rrvenkatrama/PromptLocalModels/README.md

 ### Open the command line or terminal

-ollama pull llama3.2
+ $ ollama pull llama3.2
-ollama pull mistral
+ $ ollama pull mistral
-ollama pull deepseek-r1
+ $ ollama pull deepseek-r1

-ollama serve
+ $ ollama serve

-ollama run llama3.2
+ $ ollama run llama3.2
-ollama run mistral
+ $ ollama run mistral
-ollama pull deepseek-r1
+ $ ollama pull deepseek-r1

-Ollama list
+ $ ollama list

 ### You should see output similar to this.